Disable TLS 1.0 and TLS 1.1 on Nginx server

-Connect to your server and then run below command to open nginx.conf file.
-It may prompt you for administrator password.
+Connect to your server and run the below command to open the nginx.conf file.
+It may prompt you for the administrator password.

 sudo nano /etc/nginx/nginx.conf